-The IRS has recently announced the 2020 Maximum Allowable Contribution (MAC) limits for 403(b) and 457 plans.
-Elective contribution limits have increased from their 2019 levels.
+The IRS has recently announced the 2021 Maximum Allowable Contribution (MAC) limits for 403(b) and 457 plans.

 The elective deferral limit for 403(b)/457 plans will now stand at $19,500.
 Employees age 50 and over will be entitled to contribute an additional $6,500 to their 403(b) or 457 plan(s) thereby increasing the elective deferral limit to $26,000.
 Individuals with at least 15 years of service with their current employer may be entitled to contribute up to an additional $3,000 above their age-based limit, potentially increasing the limit to $29,000 for a participant utilizing both the age based and the full amount of the service based catch-up provisions.